gregorycrane/CrosbySchaeffer2.0/chaps/lesson15.md

 <figure><head>THE SEA GOD’S SHRINΕ</head>
-<p>These columns of whitest marble, belonging to the temple of Poseidon, still welcome the
-seafarer to Attica as in the proud days of Pericles.</p></figure>
+These columns of whitest marble, belonging to the temple of Poseidon, still welcome the seafarer to Attica as in the proud days of Pericles.</figure>

 86.